DataDog/documentation/content/en/dashboards/ddsql_editor/reference/expressions_and_operators.md

 DDSQL is in private beta.
 {{< /callout >}}

-*Value expressions* are the general expression language used to produce values for conditions, selectExprs, filters, and so on in clauses like `WHERE`, `ORDER BY`, and `GROUP BY`.
+*Value expressions* are the general expression language used to produce values for conditions, `SELECT` expressions, filters, and clauses like `WHERE`, `ORDER BY`, and `GROUP BY`.
 The expression syntax of DDSQL is a superset of SQL expression syntax.

 ## Arithmetic operators